enioag/iso20022-generator/README.md

   - Although the iso20022 is a standard definition it looks as there are a lot of excess to this standard in the world.
 The library was mainly built for communication with swiss banks.
 To be precise the library was successfully tested against the test environments from the following banks: Raiffeisen Bank Schweiz, Credit Suisse and Zürcher Kantonalbank

 ##### Usage:
-have a look into the happy [test file](https://github.com/enioag/iso20022-generator/blob/master/iso20022-generator/generator-test/GeneratorTest.cs)2 is a standard definition it looks as there are a lot of excess to this standard in the world.
-The library was mainly built for communication with swiss banks.
-To be precise the library was successfully tested against the test environments from the following banks: Raiffeisen Bank Schweiz, Credit Suisse and Zürcher Kantonalbank
+have a look into the happy [test file](https://github.com/enioag/iso20022-generator/blob/master/iso20022-generator/generator-test/GeneratorTest.cs)